da-molchanov/variance-networks/README.md

 # Variance Networks
-The code for our pre-print paper on [Variance Networks: When Expectation Does Not Meet Your Expectations](https://arxiv.org/abs/1803.03764), [talk](https://youtu.be/KwfED-brvj8).
+The code for our ICLR 2019 paper on [Variance Networks: When Expectation Does Not Meet Your Expectations](https://arxiv.org/abs/1803.03764), [talk](https://youtu.be/KwfED-brvj8).

 # Code
 We actually have two version of the code: